 In Closing…

-While I strongly encourage you to adhere to the points and pattern outlined above, the reason for this is that I am not here to dictate your writing style.
-Your voice is your own, and it’s important that it rings true and read authentically throughout your essay.
+First, note that I’ve provided more of a template for how to write the essay, rather than an “ideal” sample essay itself.
+And that’s by design.
+While I strongly encourage you to adhere to the points and pattern outlined above, the reason a full, polished essay is absent is that I am not here to dictate your writing style.
+Your voice is your own, and it’s important that it rings true and reads authentically throughout your essay.

 Niloofar Farboodi says